s-macke/FSHistory/README.md

 Could it be, that this is a copy of my project?
 I downloaded the flight simulator, jumped into the Diamond and pressed the button.
 And yes, it really is a copy.
 I know the quirks of my emulation. 😀

+Many thanks to the developer of [Asobo Studio](https://www.asobostudio.com/games/microsoft-flight-simulator) who included this code.